 LLAW2003 and LLAW2004.
-Criminal law I and II (12 credits)
+Criminal law I and II (12 credits) - subject to the Senate's approval

 Criminal Law I introduces students to the principles of Hong Kong criminal law and liability.
 Topics include the nature and classification of crime, elements of criminal procedure in Hong Kong, the burden of proof and the impact of constitutional human rights, and the general principles of criminal responsibility, including criminal defences and degrees of participation.
 Offences considered will include homicide and theft.